Battery Chargers

 This is an absolute max temperature charge termination.
 When

-Ni-MH cell receives over charge at rates above C/10 it will get
+a Ni-MH cell receives over charge at rates above C/10 it will get

-hot so a temperature sensor can be used to terminate the
+very hot so a temperature sensor can be used to terminate the

-when it hot.
-This is not recommended as a normal charge
+charge when it hot.
+This is not recommended as a normal

-hot because it produces more power.
+getting the battery hot because it produces more power.

 dTemp